firavoyage/blogging/timeln.md

 and it's like a layer covering desktop...

 restart could solve it.

-**but it seems that all linux based system is buggy...**
+**but it seems that all linux based systems are buggy...**

 19:xx